Mothers at 35 plus: What medicine and society still need to learn about them

 As a quick reminder, let me say that an AMH level of 0.40ng/mL is seriously low and much like driving on a highway with the fuel gauge on empty.
 How long and how far can you drive a car like that?
 (In this post, you will find the basics concerning ovarian reserve).

 This phenomenon of women getting pregnant late in life has found a lot of attention in celebrity magazines (where stars often create an impression that getting pregnant naturally at 35 plus and even above the age of 40 is the most natural thing possible).

 Unfortunately, the same phenomenon has received little attention in the medical literature, even though both studies and life experiences offer convincing evidence for the importance of age as a predictor of achieving live birth.
 In the next years, both medicine and society will need to adapt to this new development and provide a more realistic picture of what is possible for women who are becoming mothers at 40 and above.

 But where is IVF destined to go over the next two decades?

 No one knows.

 The only reliable source of information right now comes from data collected in the clinics that treat women at an advanced reproductive age (35 plus).
-But these data are often hard to find and understand.
-It is no wonder that an average woman becomes easily influenced by celebrity magazines.
+These data are often hard to find and understand and it is no wonder that an average woman becomes easily influenced by celebrity magazines.
 In addition to being easy to read and understand, magazines paint a picture that we wish to believe in.